Students choose six subjects of study for the National Certificate in Educational Achievement (NCEA) Level 1.

 The list of available subjects may change, depending on student demand.
 Other subjects are available through FarNet (eLearning School) or Te Kura (the Correspondence School).

 This list is not, however, exclusive.
-Students will be able to make up a course from Level 1 and 2 subjects, after consulting with Ms McKellar, Careers Manager or the Year 12 and 13 Dean, Mrs Cameron.
+Students will be able to make up a course from Level 1 and 2 subjects, after consulting with the Careers Adviser or the Year 12 and 13 Dean, Mrs Cameron.

-Check the university entrance requirments in the Handbook very carefully; they changed from 2014.
+Check the university entrance requirements in the Handbook very carefully; they changed from 2014.

-The following subjects are offered at Year 13: Biology, Calculus, Chemistry, Drama, English, Gateway, Star and Trades Support, Geography, Graphics and Design, Health, Hospitality, Music, Physical Education, Physics, Statistics with Modelling, Hard Materials Technology, Tourism, and Visual Art-Painting.
+The following subjects are offered at Year 13: Biology, Calculus, Chemistry, Drama, English, Gateway, Star and Trades Support, Geography, Graphics and Design, Health, Hospitality, Music, Physical Education, Physics, Statistics with Modelling, Hard Materials Technology, Tourism, Visual Art-Painting and Young Enterprise Scheme.
 Other subjects may be available through FarNet (eLearning School) or Te Kura (The Correspondence School).

 The Level 3 Hospitality course is run in partnership with NorthTec as part of the Te Taitokerau Trades Academy programme (TTTA).
 Students enrolled in the Cookery Academy will be eligible to gain the New Zealand Certificate in Cookery Level 3 which is recognised throughout the hospitality industry.
 The course consists of 60 NCEA L3 credits.
 After attending an introductory week long course, students attend NorthTec for one day a week as part of their school studies.
 An 80% attendance requirement is essential to ensure students have the best chance of success.
 On successful completion of this course, the expectation is that these students will be eligible to apply for Level 4 Cookery Programmes.